Every spring and autumn, southerners begin looking to the skies with dread. But it’s not some large bird they’re watching for, it’s the lovebug.

 As a result, you may find you have to take matters into your own hands.

 Read Also: How to Get Rid of Boxelder Bugs

 In the Home

-Like other flying insects including hoverflies, lovebugs don’t like too much airflow, so having a ceiling fan turned to high or oscillating fans will often discourage them from wanting to stick around.
+Like other flying insects including hoverflies, lovebugs don’t like too much airflow, so having a ceiling fan turned to high or oscillating fans will often discourage them from wanting enter or to stick around.
 Unlike flies, they actually know how to use an open window once they know they’re not welcome.

 Read Also: Can Stink Bugs Jump?